WalletWasabi/WabiSabi/amounts.md

 ```

 #### Should we break down the largest user's bag?
-A user whose combined input amount is significantly larger (or smaller) than the other users always face difficulties in mixing.
+A user whose combined input amount is significantly larger (or smaller) than the other users' amounts always faces difficulties in mixing.
 In this subsection we address different approaches to managing large output amounts.
 Smaller amounts are not addressed here.
 We identified five possible approaches.